KevinEduardoKarl/kevineduardokarl.github.io/_posts/2020-03-11-climate-change-messaging-in-battleground-states.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/cctable1.png" alt="climate change priorities table">

 ### Insight #1:
-As much as possible, it is crucial to focus on the economic impacts of the climate change plan.
+As much as possible, it is crucial to focus on the economic benefits of climate reform.
 When pressed, continue to frame the climate reform plan as an economic plan, and, if possible, highlight any relevant positive health implications that may derive from climate action (especially in communities hit hard by pollution and smog).

 ## How about key constituents in important battleground states?

 In 2016, Hillary Clinton lost in the crucial states of Wisconsin, Michigan, and Pennsylvania, which were critical to Donald Trump’s Presidential victory.
-Furthermore, [according to analysis conducted by Nate Silver](https://fivethirtyeight.com/features/education-not-income-predicted-who-would-vote-for-trump/), educational attainment was the key indicator that predicted who would vote for Trump in 2016.
+Furthermore, [according to analysis conducted by Nate Silver](https://fivethirtyeight.com/features/education-not-income-predicted-who-would-vote-for-trump/), educational attainment was perhaps the key indicator that predicted who would vote for Trump in 2016.

 Therefore, the survey results were filtered to examine how different educational attainment segments in those key states responded to the same question as above.